 Helping our aging population live their best life

-The School of Applied Sciences will open admission to a new B.S. in Applied Gerontology degree program on July 1, 2018.
 The B.S. in Applied Gerontology prepares students to be competitive in a variety of aging-related occupational venues or admission to a variety of graduate degree programs.
 Students are required to complete an official minor from another discipline or declare a second major to provide expanded academic exposures.

 About the Program